donaldrauscher/blog/_posts/2018-02-06-airflow-gke.markdown

 ## Deploy Instructions

-Note: Having a self-signed cert is obviously far from ideal.
-However, I only set up HTTPS because I secured my instance with [Cloud IAP](https://cloud.google.com/iap/), which requires a HTTPS load balancer.
-I would like to implement something like [this](https://github.com/jetstack/kube-lego) to automatically request certificates from [Let's Encrypt](https://letsencrypt.org/).

 (1) Store project id and Fernet key as env variables; create SSL cert / key

 ``` bash